AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * _Hurler_ - The [[Weapon Rules#Lethal|lethal]] trait and the damage die for hurler weapons increases by 1 for you.
 * _Pugilist_ - [[#Parrying Strike|Parrying strike]] can be used in conjunction with the [[Sentinel#Inner Focus|deflect reaction]] as a part of the same reaction if you are using a pugilist weapon.
 If you don't have the [[Sentinel#Inner Focus|deflect reaction]], you may instead increase your AC by 1 against the attack in addition to the normal effects of [[#Parrying Strike|parrying strike]].
 * _Sharpshooter_ - You get a +2 bonus to attack rolls with sharpshooter weapons.
 * _Skewer_ - When you critically hit with a skewer weapon, it breaks the defender's armor no matter its type.
+If they wear an armor patch, you apply breakage regardless, and the patch breaks.
 * _Sweeper_ - You get a +2 bonus to damage rolls with sweeper weapons.
 * _Swiftblade_ - Whenever you attack with a swiftblade weapon, you may move 5' as a part of your attack action. [[Action Economy#Opportunity Attacks|Opportunity attacks]] taken against you as a part of this movement are made with disadvantage.